 Tesla unveiled its Cybertruck electric pickup in November 2019, but production is now not expected to begin until sometime in 2022 at the earliest

 The eagerly awaited Tesla Cybertruck pickup was revealed by company CEO Elon Musk at an event in Los Angeles in November 2019, but it looks set to be 2022 at the earliest before the model enters production.
 In January 2021, Musk revealed that although development and design had been completed, delays in battery-cell production were holding up the truck's debut.

-The Tesla pickup – which Musk has described as "looking like something out of Blade Runner" with its radical, angular lines – could go on sale in 2020.
-It could eventually face competition from fellow US-based electric truck contenders the Rivian R1T and Bollinger B2.
+When it does enter production, the Tesla pickup – which Musk has described as "looking like something out of Blade Runner" with its radical, angular lines – will face competition from fellow US-based electric truck contenders the Rivian R1T and Bollinger B2.

 The Cybertruck is what's referred to in the US as a ‘full-size’ pickup: that means it'll be about the same size as a Ford F-150 and much bigger than the likes of the Nissan Navara and Mitsubishi L200 that dominate the market in the UK.

 It measures 5.9 metres long, two metres wide and 1.9 metres high.
 There's seating for six inside and the load bed is 1.9 metres long.
 A lockable storage area – referred to as the 'Cybertruck Vault' – gives 2.8 cubic metres of secure storage, while the exterior of the truck is made of cold-rolled stainless steel, which Musk says will not scratch or dent.